Richard Lockwood (Chairman and Teams Co-ordinator)

 Taran first played in the Sixes for the Drifters in 2002.
 Since moving to CM in 2012 he became involved in the Sixes and local cricket.
 An experienced umpire and scorer, he turn his hand to many duties on the committee, he now looks after medical issues and developed the Health and Safety policy.

 First came to the Sixes as a player in 1996, and joined the Committee in 2002 after moving to Chiang Mai.
-He was chairman of the Organizing Committee for eight years before standing down in 2018.
+He chaired the Organising Committee for eight years before standing down in 2018.
 David worked with the local junior cricket programme for many years, and is still heavily involved in cricket at the local level.